In this article I will be discussing my style for how to paint gold, and my tips in painting my style of gold.

-So after a long absence due to university finals I have returned!
-In this article I will be discussing my style to paint gold, and my tips in painting my style of gold.
-Obviously this being my first “Tutorial” I would appreciate any feedback on the layout and general appearance of this tutorial.
+Obviously, this being my first “tutorial”, I would appreciate any feedback on the layout and general appearance of this tutorial.
 I want to make these tutorials very easy to follow, with simple visual guides, so hopefully I hit the nail on the head!
-Without further ado.

 Over the basecoat we completely cover the Warplock Bronze with 2 thin layers of Gehenna’s Gold.
 This is a very liberal application and is meant to cover the Warplock Bronze, however if a small piece is missed, no harm done, just call it a “shadow” ;)